GoogleCloudPlatform/reliable-task-scheduling-compute-engine-sample/readme.md

 [Scheduled Tasks with Cron for Python](https://cloud.google.com/appengine/docs/python/config/cron#Python_app_yaml_The_schedule_format).

-Note: If you choose to modify this sample to use your own cron jobs, update the `cron.yaml` file with your job descriptions and then re-deploy the `duracron` application to update this file on App Engine.
+Note: If you choose to modify this sample to use your own cron jobs, update the `cron.yaml` file with your job descriptions and then re-deploy the application to update this file on App Engine.

-### Upload `duracron` to App Engine
+### Upload the application to App Engine

-In order for the `duracron` application to schedule and handle your events, you must upload it to a Developers Console project.
+In order for the App Engine application to schedule and handle your events, you must upload it to a Developers Console project.
 This is the project that you created in **Prerequisites**.